 With the new tax starting July 1, Hungary will charge 3,900 forints ($10) for each air traveler departing from Hungary to a European Union member state, Albania, Andorra, Bosnia and Herzegovina, North Macedonia, Iceland, Kosovo, Liechtenstein, Moldova, Monaco, Montenegro, Great Britain, Norway, San Marino, Switzerland, Serbia or Ukraine.
 Flights leaving for other countries would be charged 9,750 forints ($25), according to Telex.
 People in transit are not subject to the tax.

 The government’s decree imposes the tax on ground handling services in Hungarian airports but contractors can transfer the fee to airline companies, according to Ryanair.

 As such, the low-cost company headquartered in Dublin sent a letter to clients who bought tickets after June 4 that they will need to pay an extra fee of 3,900 forints for flights on July 1 and after because of the superprofit tax.

 Clients have the right to cancel their tickets and get a full refund before June 16 or the money will be charged directly from the credit card used to buy the tickets.
 Ryanair also warns that there will be fewer flights to Hungary because of the tax although it doesn’t consider stopping any destination at the moment.

 The government yet warned that tax should not be applied to clients.
 Cabinet Minister Gergely Gulyás said the government would have the legal power to take away profits if airline companies charged consumers extra fees for the tax and would take action if they do it to a large extent.

-But Mr O'Neill doesn't worry by the investigation, arguing a government of the European Union doesn't decide on airline pricing policies.
-He also said that "we're not wasting out time negotiating with a government that has this stupid minister".
+But Mr. O’Neill doesn’t worry about the investigation, arguing a national government of the European Union doesn’t decide on airline pricing policies.
+He also said that “we’re not wasting our time negotiating with a government that has this stupid minister“.